Disclosure: This post may contain affiliate links, meaning I get a commission if you decide to purchase through my link, at no cost to you.

 FRIDAY – Tallinn

-After checking in to your place, set out to see the sights of Helsinki.
-Begin at Old Market Hall where you can find a bite to eat and a drink before walking the city.
-If you’re adventurous, make sure to try the local food – reindeer.
-If not, salmon is a popular dish in Finland, although not local.
-The salmon typically comes from Norway.
+Upon arrival in Helsinki, set out to see the sights.
+Begin at Old Market Hall, a fresh food market, where you can find a bite to eat and a drink before walking the city.
+Old Market Hall opened in 1889 and is constantly evolving.
+Today you can find different vendors serving a variety of food for takeaway or to sit down and enjoy.
+If you’re feeling extra adventurous, make sure to try the local food – reindeer.
+If you’re not so adventurous, salmon is a popular dish in Finland, although not local; they typically source their salmon from Norway.

 SUNDAY – Helsinki